seanpmaxwell/Trool/README.md

 must match the number or `$param` strings or else Trool will throw an error.

 - All remaining rows on a decision-table are referred to as rules.
-A rule works by evaluating a list of conditions which, if they all evaluate to true, will execute the specified actions.
-A rule must start with a rule name and can be anything but cannot be blank.<br>
+A rule works by evaluating a list of conditions against cell values which, if they all evaluate to true, will execute the specified actions.
+A rule must start with a rule name and can be anything but cannot be blank.

 - For each cell on the rule, if it is a condition column, the cell value will replace the `$param` value and evaluate the cell as true or false.
 An empty cell will automatically be evaluated as true.
 If any cell evaluates to false, that rule will fail and the decision-table will go on the next rule.

-If
+- While on a rule's action column, each param specified must be separated by a comma.
+If no params are specified (the cell is blank), the rule will skip that action column.

 // show screenshot here of the Tickets table and explain the different parts.

 **Imports:**<br>

+**Special Notes:**<br>
+Talk about strings and null and stuff here.

 //
 // mention values provided must be null, boolean, number, string, or be a property on an import
 // mention that if a spreadsheet import and code import have the same name.
 The spreadsheet will override